Emaratilicious/PHPLeague-for-WP/readme.txt

 * Manage as many clubs as you want, no limitations
 * Manage as many players as you want, no limitations
 * A very powerful and nice backend to simplify your life
-* A clean (un)installer developed in order to keep your database secure and safe
+* A clean (un)installer to keep your database secure and safe

 **Languages**

 * This plugin is currently available in English and in French.
-Please help us translate it!
+Please help me translate it!

 == Installation ==